California Consumer Privacy Act

 “How do I go about exercising those rights?”

-Every business utilizing your personal data for commercial purposes must be responsive to your requests by offering, at a minimum, a toll-free number and an interactive webform making it easy for you to exercise your rights.
+Every business utilizing your personal data for must be responsive to your requests by offering, at a minimum, a toll-free number and an interactive webform making it easy for you to exercise your rights.
 To protect the security of your personal information, a business will verify your identity before fulfilling any of the above requests Once a business has received your request and confirmed your identity, it has up to 45 days to respond to that request.
 If necessary, businesses may take up to an additional 45 days to respond to your request so long as the business provides the consumer with notice and an explanation of the extension.

 “Do I have the right to sue a company over their use of my data?”